You have heard about inbound marketing but the thing is:

 Create your personal and business social profile and get active on every channel.
 Facebook pages are a great way to build an audience.

 In fact, social media automation tools make it super easy to manage multiple accounts from one dashboard.
-The tools will also help you gain insights about your market and audience.
+The tools will also help you gain insights into your market and audience.

-Some popular social media tools for business are:
+Some popular social media tools for businesses are:

-- AgoralPulse – for Facebook and managing all other social media accounts from one dashboard.
+- Missinglettr – Automated social media post-draft and campaigns for Twitter, LinkedIn, and Facebook and managed all social media accounts from one dashboard.

 4. Use Ethical Bribes & Content Upgrades